 The effects of these sister plants differ as well, and these differences have led to the general distinction of Indicas as relaxing and sedating and Sativas as stimulating and energizing.
 However, what is more important in determining effects is the cannabinoid (THC, CBD, etc.) composition and the terpene profile (myrcene, linolene, etc.).
 This is why some plants technically categorized as Sativa or Indica will actually have reverse effects.
 Therefore, it’s more important to analyze the overall composition of the strain than only considering the plant’s lineage.

 It’s not just how it grows that matters.
 Cannabinoids and terpenes are the real dictators of effects.

 When a cannabis product is labeled as a Hybrid, it means that this particular strain has been cultivated to produce specific qualities and effects typically associated with both genetics.
-For example, the O.penVAPE RESERVE Hybrid MMS (aka Mimosa) starts with sativa-like cerebral stimulation, followed by an indica-like relaxation of the body.
-Remember, this combination of effects is a result of more than plant genetics; cannabinoid ratio (such as THC & CBD), as well as the recipe of terpenes (limonene energizes, while myrcene relaxes).
+For example, the O.penVAPE RESERVE Hybrid MMS (aka Mimosa) starts with Sativa-like cerebral stimulation, followed by an Indica-like relaxation of the body.
+Remember, this combination of effects is a result of more than plant genetics; cannabinoid ratio (such as THC and CBD), as well as the recipe of terpenes (limonene energizes, while myrcene relaxes).

 Things to remember when strain shopping: